dian-lun-lin/dian-lun-lin.github.io/index.md

 I received **second place** in ACM/PACT Student Research Competition (SRC 2022).
 I also received **champion award** in a research competition (IEEE HPEC Challenge 2020).
 I was a presenter at the CppCon 2023, CppNow 2023, and CppCon 2021.
 I also gave talks at MediaTek Research, Berkeley National Lab, and NVIDIA Research.
-I will join Intel Labs to continue the research on heterogeneous and parallel computing.